ericwq/goutmp/README.md

 // adds a login record to the database for the TTY belonging to
 // the pseudo-terminal slave file pts, using the username corresponding with the
-// real user ID of the calling process and the optional hostname host. func UtmpxAddRecord(pts *os.File, host string) bool
+// real user ID of the calling process and the optional hostname host.
+// update utmp and wtmp within one call func UtmpxAddRecord(pts *os.File, host string) bool

 // marks the login session as being closed for the TTY belonging to the
-// pseudo-terminal slave file pts, using the PID of the calling process func UtmpxRemoveRecord(pts *os.File) bool
+// pseudo-terminal slave file pts, using the PID of the calling process
+// update utmp and wtmp within one call func UtmpxRemoveRecord(pts *os.File) bool

 // read the next utmpx record from utmp database